gregoryb-at-ibm/guides/ui/flow_of_allowing_to_add_models.md

 # Guide for adding a "new" button
-You need to you already have an application record and a GUI controller that implements a GUI list view (including templates) This guide will tell you how to add a button to the list view that creates new instances of your application record.\
+You need to already have an application record and a GUI controller that implements a GUI list view (including templates) This guide will tell you how to add a button to the list view that creates new instances of your application record.\
 In this guide we will implement the actual creation of the record in an EMS provider.
 It could be adjusted to implement it in manageiq core if it doesn't require interaction with an EMS.